karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 - The ``trigger`` attribute is set to ``none`` because there is not need to define a push trigger.
 The only way to generate a new platform image is via the scheduled trigger or using the ``force_update`` parameter.
 - An scheduled trigger to periodically execute the pipeline.
 The schedule functionality is useful to poll the Microsoft container registry (https://mcr.microsoft.com/) to check if there is any update available for the base image.
 - The ``force_update`` parameter is going to be a runtime parameter (https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters).
-This parameter is used to execute the pipeline if you want to manually create a new version of a platform image.
+This parameter is used if you want to manually create a new version of a platform image.
 - Use the pipeline YAML template we have built in the previous section.

 Here's how a pipeline looks like: